guitarvydas/guitarvydas.github.io/_posts/2021-06-14-Data Cleaving.md

 # Conflation of Get and Set

-Many PLs provide _getters_ and _setters_ but don't further specify _how_ the data is validaed nor _why_ the data is fetched.
+Many PLs provide _getters_ and _setters_ but don't further specify _how_ the data is validated nor _why_ the data is fetched.
 These, otherwise simple, categorizations are hidden in code.
 The reader needs to _reverse-engineer_ the _validation_ and _querying_ intent from the code.

 This kind of code conflation creates complexity.
 The Designer _knew_ how and why he was doing certain operations, but lacked the PL syntax to communicate the Design Intent to future readers of the code.